 1South Ural State University (National Research University), Chelyabinsk

-Conclusion.
-The existing national legal provisions for the athletic training system patenting practices need to be updated, clarified and substantiated by the relevant theoretical and legal grounds including the terms, definitions and comprehensive lists of copyrights.
-The study data and analysis showed a high promise of the relevant scientific research initiatives to address both the athletic training systems and legal framework to provide a sound practical basis for the patenting activity facilitation in the national physical education and sports sector.
+Having analyzed the reports and practical experience of RosPatent agency, we found that the valid national legislation offers only two ways to patent an athletic training model: either as a technical solution or an effect of one material object on the other.
+Neither of these frame procedures appears perfect enough, nor guarantees due legal protection for a training system viewed as the sport-specific competitive skill mastering know-how; or movement technique excelling method; or the physical qualities/ physical fitness advancement procedure.
+Based on the study data, we came to conclusion that the existing national legal provisions for athletic training system patenting need to be updated, clarified and substantiated by the relevant theoretical and legal grounds including the terms, definitions and comprehensive lists of the copyright objects.
+The study data and analysis showed a high promise of the relevant scientific research initiatives to address both the athletic training systems and legal framework and provide a sound practical basis to facilitate the patenting activity in the national physical education and sports sector.

 - Lubysheva L.I., Zagrevskaya A.I., Peredelskiy A.A. et al. Sportizatsiya v sisteme fizicheskogo vospitaniya: ot nauchnoy idei k innovatsionnoy praktike [Sportization in physical education system: from scientific idea to innovative practice].
-Moscow: Teoriya i praktika fizicheskoy kultury i sporta publ., 2017, 200 p.
+Moscow: Teoriya i praktika fizicheskoy kultury i sporta, 2017, 200 p.

 - Derek Bambauer.
 Legal Responses to the Challenges of Sports Patents.
 Harvard Journal of Law & Technology, Volume 18, Number 2 Spring 2005.